SUSE/skuba/ci/infra/testrunner/README.md

 Testrunner sends output to both a console and file logger handlers, configured using the following `log` variables:

-* file: name of the file used to send a copy of the log with verbosity `DEBUG`.
-This file is located under the `workspace` directory.
+* file: path to the file used to send a copy of the log with verbosity `DEBUG`.
+Default is "$WORKSPACE/testrunner.log"
 * level: debug verbosity level to console.
 Can be any of `DEBUG`, `INFO`, `WARNING`, `ERROR`.
 Defaults to `INFO`.
 * overwrite: boolean that indicates if the content of the log file must be overwritten (`True`) or log entries must be appended at the end of the file if it exists.
 Defaults to `False` (do not overwrite)
 * quiet: boolean that indicates if `testrunner` will send any output to console (`False`) or not will execute silently (`True`).
 Quiet mode is useful when `testrunner` is used as a library.
 Defaults to `False`.